German Passport – Treaty Commission Versailles

 The treaty’s aftermath

-Though there was a real desire for peace in the wake of the disastrous war, the agreement did not achieve its intended effects.
+Though there was a real desire for peace following the disastrous war, the agreement did not achieve its intended effects.
 Furious at what they saw as a harsh “diktat” (a dictated peace), right-wing German politicians used the treaty as a nationalist rallying point.
 The staggering reparations payments reduced the country’s industrial output, and other forces thrust Germany into hyperinflation in the 1920s, which played into the economic instability of the Great Depression.

 European leaders were dissatisfied with the redrawn map of Europe and the concessions they each had made in the name of uneasy peace, with some disappointed that Germany hadn’t been treated even more harshly.